Rabindra-Sapkota/Django-HandsOn/README.md

       template_name = 'favmusics/customer_detail.html'
       context_object_name = 'customer'
       login_url = '/admin'
+## Function based View
+- Example Shown above on views.py
+- Custom HTML page can be rendered
+- We can use render django template along with the context.
+- We can render 404Error
+- We can use decorator function on it to mandate login before access to webpage
 # Django Form
 - Configure home page or other page to redirect to form page. (/add_user redirecting its form)
 - Add its configuration in url, views and also add template html (add_user.html)